Azure/azure-sdk-for-js/CONTRIBUTING.md

 If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/Azure/azure-sdk-for-js/issues) section of the project.

-## Big contributions

-If your contribution is significantly big it is better to first check with the project developers in order to make sure the change aligns with the long term plans.
-This can be done simply by submitting a question via the GitHub Issues section.

 ## Things to keep in mind when contributing

 Some guidance for when you make a contribution: